 If you have a BYOL license or use a community image, you need to have a customer ID provided by Aviatrix to be able to use the product.
 Contact firstname.lastname@example.org if you do not have a customer ID.

-An Aviatrix Cloud Account is specific and unique on the controller.
+An Aviatrix Access Account is specific and unique on the controller.
 It contains cloud credentials, for example, your AWS IAM Access Key ID and Secret Key.
-The controller uses these credential to launch Aviatrix gateways by using cloud APIs.
+The controller uses these credentials to launch Aviatrix gateways by using cloud APIs.

-An Aviatrix Cloud Account can correspond to multiple cloud account.
+An Aviatrix Cloud Account can correspond to multiple cloud accounts.
 For example, it can contain credentials for an AWS IAM account, Azure account and GCloud account.